kardwen/riverrun/README.md

 In every subdirectory is a file called `locations` that contains paths for the directory contents.
 The script `sync-files` is a preliminary solution for syncing files, do **not** blindly run it.

-TODO split in different branches
+TODO Split in different branches for different devices

 ## Installation medium